 Examination Required?
 When should I take this exam?
-Required Ex kams 161 Special Education EC-12 TEXES Yes As soon as you have been approved to register for the exam and before clinical/student teaching.
-160 PPR EC-12 TEXES Yes As soon as you have been approved to register for the exam and before clinical/student teaching.
-Recommended l Exam English as a Second Language No After you have been issued your initial certification Supplemental (154) 291 Core Subjects EC-6 TExES No After you have been issued your initial certification 293 Science of Teaching Reading (STR) No After you have been issued your initial certification
+Required Exam IS 161 Special Education EC-12 TExES Yes As soon as you have been approved to register for the exam and before clinical teaching.
+160 PPR EC-12 TExES Yes As soon as you have been approved to register for the exam and before clinical teaching.
+291 Core Subjects EC-6 TExES Yes As soon as you have been approved to register for the exam and before clinical teaching.
+293 Science of Teaching Reading (STR) Yes As soon as you have been approved to register for the exam and before clinical teaching.
+Recommended Exam English as a Second Language Supplemental (154) No After you have been issued your initial certification.